usnistgov/nestor/docs/how_to_guide/install.md

 > Note that `nestor-dash` and `nestor-gui` command line scripts will not be installed, and therefore unavailable!
 Only the interface normally accessible via `nestor-gui` is bundled as an executable at this time.

-At the link above, select a distribution (Linux 5.0 x86_64 or greater, tested on Ubuntu 18.10; Windows 10 or greater; OSx v?? or greater), which downloads a zipped folder containing dependencies and the program itself.
+At the link above, select a distribution (Linux 5.0 x86_64 or greater, tested on Ubuntu 18.10; Windows 10 or greater; OSx v10.1 or greater), which downloads a zipped folder containing dependencies and the program itself.
 Extract the folder to any directory and run the `Nestor` file to start tagging!

 > On Windows, you will see a `Nestor.exe`; on Linux you must ensure the `Nestor` script file is executable, and can be run in the terminal via `./<path-to-file>/Nestor`